-"Find what moves you" in Campus Recreation.
-The department supports every member of the FSU community in their pursuit of lifelong wellness by proving a diverse array of high-quality recreational programs, services, and facilities.
+"Find what moves you" with Campus Recreation.
+The department supports the FSU students, faculty, and staff in their pursuit of lifelong wellness by providing a diverse array of high-quality recreational programs, services, and facilities.

-Two fitness facilities, the Bobby E. Leach Center and the Fitness and Movement Clinic, offer a variety of fitness and wellness services to students, faculty, and staff.
-Both facilities have cardiovascular and strength training equipment along with free weights available to all patrons.
-Over one hundred group fitness classes are available each week along with fitness consultations from the Strength and Conditioning staff.
-Instructors and personal trainers are nationally certified.
-Wellness testing is available at both facilities to help participants enhance their all-around personal wellness.
-The Leach Center also contains a sixteen-lane, twenty-five-yard lap pool, spa and sauna, indoor jogging track, basketball and racquetball courts, and smoothie bar.
-The FSU Aquatics staff provides health and safety instruction, including CPR/AED, First Aid, and Lifeguard training, adult and youth swim lessons, and other certification programs.
-Access to both fitness facilities is free for students.
-Faculty, staff, alumni, and affiliates may purchase monthly or annual memberships.
+Two fitness facilities, the Dr. Bobby E. Leach Student Recreation Center and the Fitness and Movement Clinic, offer a variety of fitness and wellness services to the University community.
+Cardiovascular and strength training equipment along with free weights are available to all patrons.
+Nearly one hundred group fitness classes are offered each week in addition to fitness assessment and personal training services, all from nationally certified staff.
+The Leach Center also welcomes users to enjoy its indoor jogging track, basketball and racquetball courts, and grab a snack at our fresh shake and on-the-go food bar.
+Leach Center patrons can also swim in the sixteen-lane, twenty-five-yard lap pool or relax in one of our whirlpool spas, steam rooms, or the dry sauna.
+The FSU Aquatics staff provides health and safety instruction, including CPR/AED, first aid, and lifeguard training, adult and youth swim lessons, and other certification programs.

-Campus Recreation also operates the Intramural Sports and Sport Club programs.
-Students may participate in over forty intramural sport leagues year-round, from flag football to soccer and basketball to kickball.
-Leagues are available for men's, women's and co-ed teams with various divisions to accommodate a wide range of skill and talent levels.
+The Intramural Sports and Sport Club programs welcome students of all skill and talent levels for competitive and recreational sports.
+Over forty intramural sports leagues and events are offered each year, from flag football to soccer, basketball to kickball and more.
+Opportunities are available for men's, women's and co-ed teams in various divisions to accommodate highly competitive players and just-for-fun participants.
 Most IM sports are free for students.
-Nearly 2,000 students participate in one of over forty sport clubs.
-The clubs provide various instructional, recreational, and competitive opportunities for the more dedicated athlete.
-Students can also enjoy pick-up games virtually any time at FSU's award-winning Rec SportsPlex outdoor sports facility, the Main Campus Fields, and Westside Courts.
+Over 2,000 students participate in one of nearly forty sport clubs.
+The student-led clubs provide various instructional, recreational, and competitive opportunities for the more dedicated athlete.
+Students can also enjoy pick-up games nearly every day at FSU's outdoor sports facilities including the award-winning Rec SportsPlex, the Main Campus Fields, and Westside Courts.
+Access to all Campus Recreation facilities is free for students.
+Faculty, staff, alumni, and affiliates may purchase monthly or annual memberships.

-For more information on Campus Recreation offerings, visit http://campusrec.fsu.edu.
+For more information on Campus Recreation offerings, visit https://campusrec.fsu.edu.

-Career advisors, liaisons, and staff assist students and alumni with areas including choosing a major, researching occupations and employers, identifying internship opportunities, exploring post-graduate study and developing job search strategies.
-No appointment is necessary to speak with a career advisor or career liaison.
-For students who would like to map out their career plans with the assistance of an instructor, the Career Center offers a one to three credit hour course, SDS 3340, Introduction to Career Development.
-This course gives students indispensable resources to help them make a successful transition to their next destination.
+Career advisors, liaisons, and staff assist students with choosing a major, researching occupations and potential employers, identifying internship opportunities, exploring post-graduate study, and developing job search strategies.
+No appointment is necessary to speak with a career advisor or liaison.
+For students who would like to design their career plans with the assistance of an instructor, The Career Center offers a one to three-credit hour course, SDS 3340 Introduction to Career Development.
+The course gives students indispensable resources to help make a successful transition to their future career opportunities.